 Considerations must be made when evaluating the effect of the PDL program on the Stimulants and related agents therapeutic drug category.
-First, it is important to note that during SFY 2018, this therapeutic drug category experienced market access issues consisting of drug shortages for the preferred products, Quillivant and Quillichew.
-During the shortage, Quillivant and Quillichew were moved to non-preferred status on the PDL and Concerta was moved to preferred status.
-Each of these drugs are methylphenidate extended-release products.
-The market access issues were not resolved until after the conclusion of SFY 2018.
+First, it is important to note that beginning in SFY 2018, this therapeutic drug category experienced market access issues consisting of drug shortages for the preferred products Quillivant and Quillichew.
+During the shortage, Quillivant and Quillichew were moved to non-preferred status on the PDL and Concerta was moved to preferred status; all of these drugs are methylphenidate extended-release products.
+The market access issues were resolved during SFY 2019.
+Due to this resolution, Concerta was moved back to non-preferred status and Quillivant and Quillichew were moved back to preferred.
 Secondly, it is important to note that there is a large amount of clinical variability when determining the best course of therapy for the products within the Stimulants and related agents therapeutic drug category and medication regimens may have to be changed frequently to determine the optimal patient specific regimen.